-The first step is to mix ground flaxseed with water.
-Stir together then let sit to the side for now.
+Start by mixing ground flaxseed with water.
+Stir them together then sit aside for later use.

 Flaxseed creates a gel in water.
-This acts as a great replacement for eggs in this, and lots of other vegan baking recipes!
+This acts as a great replacement for eggs in lots of vegan baking recipes!

 Step 2: Mix Dry Ingredients

 In a large bowl, whisk all the dry ingredients.
-If you don’t have a whisk, a spoon will do the job!
+If you don’t have a whisk, a spoon will work!

 The dry ingredients in this recipe include all-purpose flour, baking soda, baking powder, spices (ginger, cinnamon, nutmeg, cloves, allspice, mace) and salt.

-While sugar is technically “dry”, it’s typically considered a wet ingredient because it dissolves into liquid creating more liquid volume.
+While sugar is technically “dry”, it’s typically considered a wet ingredient because it dissolves into liquid and creates more liquid volume.
 Things like flour, on the other hand, soak up liquid and thicken the batter!

 Step 3: Mix Wet Ingredients